Bdunning6/Portfolio/README.md

 # Portfolio
 Hello!

 This a portfolio that holds a collection of my personal and past school projects.
+To view a project, just click the blue title link.

 ## Table of Contents
 * [SQL Projects](#sql-projects)